Skip to content

 Formatting⚓︎

 Messages can be formatted by using the Markdown syntax.
-Syntax details are available here: http://commonmark.org/help/
+Syntax details are available here: https://commonmark.org/help/

 Priority⚓︎

 The priority determines how the notification is shown (see here for more details).
-From the server we have two ways of modifiying the priority.
+From the server we have two ways of modifying the priority.
 Either by defining the success field to 'true' or to 'false', or by explicitly specifying the priority in the field priority.

 For more details see 35054e4